airbnb/DeepLinkDispatch/README.md

 ### Method Annotations

-You can also annotate static methods that take a `Context` and return an `Intent`. `DeepLinkDispatch` will call that method to create that `Intent` and use it when starting your activity via that registered deep link:
+You can also annotate static methods that take a `Context` and return an `Intent`. `DeepLinkDispatch` will call that method to create that `Intent` and use it when starting your Activity via that registered deep link:

 ```java
 @DeepLink("foo://example.com/methodDeepLink/{param1}")